 She is board certified by the American Board of Genetic Counseling (ABGC), licensed in the state of Indiana, and a member of the National Society of Genetic Counselors (NSGC) and the Indiana Network of Genetic Counselors (INGC).
 Prior to joining Community Health Network, Sandra served as a genetic counselor at Indiana University Health.

 Rebekah Krukenberg, MS, CGC, LGC

-Bekah joined the Community Physician Network Breast Care team as a genetic counselor in February 2013.
+Bekah joined the Community Physician Network team as an oncology genetic counselor in February 2013.
 She received her bachelor of science degree in biological sciences from Purdue University in 2010 and her master of science degree in medical and molecular genetics from Indiana University School of Medicine in 2012.

 Community Genetic Counseling appointments

 An appointment with our board-certified genetic counselor will include: